ppp-one/cabaret/paper/paper.md

 The development of modern astronomical instrumentation and analysis pipelines requires extensive testing with realistic data.
 While real observational data is invaluable, it has limitations: observations are expensive, time-consuming, and often lack the ground truth necessary for validation.
 Synthetic images provide a controlled environment where all parameters are known, making them essential for testing algorithms, training machine learning models, and validating software systems.

-Existing image simulation tools often fall into two categories: highly specialized packages designed for specific surveys or instruments, and general-purpose simulators that require extensive configuration and domain expertise. `cabaret` fills a gap by providing an accessible, easy-to-use package that generates realistic stellar field images with minimal setup while maintaining the flexibility to customize observatory parameters for specific use cases.
+Existing image simulation tools often fall into two categories: highly specialized packages designed for specific surveys or instruments, and general-purpose simulators that require extensive configuration and domain expertise [@ufig]. `cabaret` fills a gap by providing an accessible, easy-to-use package that generates realistic stellar field images with minimal setup while maintaining the flexibility to customize observatory parameters for specific use cases.

 The package is designed around several key principles: